-This RFP announces an availability of funds and the timeframe to submit proposals for Farm Labor Housing Technical Assistance (FLH-TA) grants.
+This Request for Proposal (RFP) announces an availability of funds and the timeframe to submit proposals for Farm Labor Housing Technical Assistance (FLH-TA) grants.

-Work performed under these grants is expected to result in an increased submission of applications for farm labor housing loans and grants under the section 514 and 516 programs and in an increase of the availability of decent, safe, and sanitary housing for farm laborers.
+Work performed under these grants is expected to result in an increased submission of quality applications for FLH loans and grants under the section 514 and 516 programs and as a result an increase in the availability of decent, safe, and sanitary housing for farm laborers.

-The deadline for receipt of all applications in response to this RFP is 5:00 p.m., Eastern Daylight Time, on August 21, 2000.
+The deadline for receipt of all applications in response to this RFP is 5:00 p.m., Eastern Daylight Time, on November 5, 2012.
 The application closing deadline is firm as to date and hour.
 RHS will not consider any application that is received after the closing deadline.
 Applicants intending to mail applications must provide sufficient time to permit delivery on or before the closing deadline.
 Acceptance by a post office or private mailer does not constitute delivery.
-Facsimile (FAX), COD, and postage due applications will not be accepted.
+Facsimile (FAX), Cash on Delivery (COD), and postage due applications will not be accepted.

 FOR FURTHER INFORMATION CONTACT:

-The technical assistance grants authorized under section 516 are for the purpose of encouraging the development of domestic and migrant farm labor housing projects under sections 514 and 516 of the Act.
-Proposals must demonstrate the capacity to provide the intended technical assistance.
+The technical assistance grants authorized under section 516 are for the purpose of encouraging the development of domestic and migrant FLH projects under sections 514 and 516 of the Act.
+RHS regulations for section 514 and 516 FLH program are published at 7 CFR part 3560.
+Further requirements for technical assistance grants can be found at 7 CFR part 3560, subpart L. Proposals must demonstrate the capacity to provide the intended technical assistance.

-The RHS intends to award one grant for each of three geographic regions.
-When establishing the three regions, consideration was given to such factors as farmworker migration patterns and the similarity of agricultural products and labor needs within certain areas of the United States.
+The RHS intends to award one grant for each of three geographic regions listed below.
+When establishing the three regions, and amount of funding available for each region, consideration was given to such factors as farmworker migration patterns and the similarity of agricultural products and labor needs within certain areas of the United States.
 A single applicant may submit grant proposals for more than one region; however, separate proposals must be submitted for each region.

 Eastern Region: AL, CT, DE, FL, GA, IN, KY, MA, MD, ME, NH, NJ, NY, NC, OH, PA, PR, RI, SC, TN, VI, VT, VA, WV.